 Phil over 7 years ago

 My advice is stay away from area thats looks shanty town and always avoid wearing jewelery and carrying large sum of cash.
 If you go out at night stay in malls or boulevard morazan in tegucigalpa.
 Roatan is the safest island and you can move around as you like.
-Enjoy your trip about 6 years ago
+Enjoy your trip over 6 years ago

 Guatemala is worse statistically than Honduras, and I've had no problems traveling in either country.
 I've taken a rental car right out of San Pedro Sula Airport and have not seen this supposed gang activity.
-Don't be put off by news stories that effect less than 1% of the tourist traveling there. almost 6 years ago
+Don't be put off by news stories that effect less than 1% of the tourist traveling there. about 6 years ago